 Figure 4 Morphological characteristics of forging die cracking

-According to the nature of the cracking, it can be divided into early brittle cracking and mechanical fatigue cracking.
+According to their nature, cracking in forging dies can be divided into two categories: early brittle cracking and mechanical fatigue cracking.

-The causes of die cracking are summarized in seven main categories, shown as followed:
+The causes of die cracking can be summarized into seven main categories:

-(5) Low metallurgical quality of the die material or defective forging quality.
+- Low metallurgical quality of the die material or defects in the forging process.

-All the above factors can induce crack initiation and lead to early fracture and mechanical fatigue fracture.
+All of these factors can lead to crack initiation and result in both early brittle cracking and mechanical fatigue cracking.

 Figure 5 The influence of different heat treatment processes on the structure and properties of the die (the die steel grade is ASSAB 8407, high-grade H13 steel)

-In summary, the corresponding countermeasures to improve the die cracking problem are as follows：
+In summary, the following are countermeasures to improve the problem of die cracking:

-1) To avoid die overload, for example, the blank temperature should be within a reasonable range to ensure a low enough deformation resistance.
+(1) Avoid die overload by ensuring the blank temperature is within a reasonable range to reduce deformation resistance.

 Figure 6 EDM white layer morphology